oasisprotocol/old-docs/src/operators/maintenance/adding-removing-nodes.md

 3. Generate a `register` transaction to update your entity registration on the network.

-## Retrieve Latest Entity Descriptor
+## Retrieving Your Latest Entity Descriptor

 To ensure that we do not update your entity descriptor (`entity.json`) incorrectly we should get the latest entity descriptor state.
 For this